blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 (9) For more information on web services, please refer to: https://services.azureml.net/subscriptions/9887b0c8-8f21-4ab3-9265-d4e879c54888/resourceGroups/bamservice/providers/Microsoft.MachineLearning/webServices/Sentiment2create.2020.7.3.22.56.47.8/test/rrs

+(10) For more information on how to reference your web service through the API (including sample code), please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/consume-web-services

-(10) For more information on how to use Excel to access your Azure ML web service, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/excel-add-in-for-web-services
+(11) For more information on how to use Excel to access your Azure ML web service, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/excel-add-in-for-web-services

-(11) For more information on how to scrape tweets, please go to: https://dev.twitter.com/apps/new and sign up for a developer account and you will find a lot of useful information there
+(12) For more information on how to scrape tweets, please go to: https://dev.twitter.com/apps/new and sign up for a developer account and you will find a lot of useful information there